 In fact, there's a lot of caramel in Lasse Hallström's whirlwind romance.
 Based on the 1999 novel by Joanne Harris, Chocolat tells the story of a drifter and her daughter, who both shock their new town's people with passion and laughter—chiefly through cocoa beans.

 Who knew chocolate truffles could cause such an uproar?
-Vianne's (Juliette Binoche) chocolate shop brings life to the French village, which is otherwise strict on its peace.
+Vianne's (played by Juliette Binoche) chocolate shop brings life to the French village, which is otherwise strict on its peace.

-The movie's trailer might seem a little cheesy, but Chocolat was nominated for multiple Academy Awards, with critics describing it as full of finesse, whimsy, and wisdom.
+The movie's trailer might seem a little cheesy, but Chocolat was actually nominated for multiple Academy Awards and critics even described it as full of finesse, whimsy, and wisdom.
 Everything about this movie is scrumptious and it's perfect for chocolate lovers.

 4. Chef (2014)

 A lot of the movies on this list expose the nervy atmosphere behind the kitchen doors of fine dining establishments.
-But then there's Chef, which doesn't just expose it—it chucks it out altogether.
+But then there's Chef, which doesn't just expose it but chucks it out altogether.

-Carl Casper (Jon Favreau) is an accomplished head chef in a neat LA spot, but the manager doesn't let him get creative—so Casper ditches it all to open his own food truck that goes cross country.
+Carl Casper (played by Jon Favreau) is an accomplished head chef in a neat LA spot, but the manager doesn't let him get creative—so Casper ditches it all to open his own food truck that goes cross country.

 Street food is up around the world.
 All kinds of food stalls and cuisines cramp the sidewalks of major cities, where people would rather stand in the cold to chow down on greasy, exotic foods than sit in fancy booths for meager portions and extravagant checks.

 Jon Favreau pays homage to this by directing, writing, producing, and starring in Chef.
-In doing so, he adds spice to the feelgood genre, and it'll have you ravenous for tacos and fritters!
+In doing so, he adds spice to the feel-good genre and makes us ravenous for tacos and fritters!

 3. Soul Food (1997)

 Writer and director George Tillman Jr. brings together an all-star cast to celebrate this traditional cuisine that's more than just a meal.
-Sunday dinners are a big thing in many countries.
-But in Soul Food, it's not just a British roast dinner in front of the TV.
+Sunday dinners are a big thing in many countries, but in Soul Food, it's not your typical British roast dinner in front of the TV.

 Brandon Hammond, Vivica A. Fox, Vanessa L. Williams, and Nia Long work hard to keep their family together on Sunday every week, especially when the family breaks down following their mother's coma.